 \subsection{Comparison with other methods}

-In this section, we compare our result with ordinary explicit and implicit finite difference method mentioned below, we also compare our result with the FOCM method of \cite{hussain2012fourth}.
-We will take the same test example mention above for this comparison. \\ { \bf Ordinary Explicit Finite Difference Scheme (OEFD):} The ordinary explicit finite difference scheme in the matrix form is
+In this section, we compare our result with the ordinary explicit and implicit finite difference methods mentioned below.
+We also compare our result with the FOCM method of \cite{hussain2012fourth}.
+We take the same test example mentioned above for this comparison. \\ { \bf Ordinary Explicit Finite Difference Scheme (OEFD):} The ordinary explicit finite difference scheme in the matrix form is

-where $r=k/h$ and the matrix $A$ is defined in equation \eqref{eqnn4}.\\ {\bf Ordinary Implicit Finite Difference Scheme(OIFD):} The ordinary implicit finite difference scheme in the matrix form is
+where $r=k/h$, $B(t)=\left[ \right]$, and the matrix $A$ is defined in equation \eqref{eqnn4}.\\ {\bf Ordinary Implicit Finite Difference Scheme(OIFD):} The ordinary implicit finite difference scheme in the matrix form is

-where $r=k/h$ and the matrix $A$ is defined in equation \eqref{eqnn4}.
+where $r=k/h$, $B(t)=\left[ \right]$, and the matrix $A$ is defined in equation \eqref{eqnn4}.
 The derivation of these schemes can be found in \cite{lippold1980mitchell}.

-The FIGURE \eqref{fig31} and \eqref{fig32} show the performances of our methods \eqref{6} and \eqref{eqn7.1} in comparison with finite difference schemes \eqref{eqn8} and \eqref{eqn9} using $k=0.01$, and $h=0.063$.
+FIGURE \eqref{fig31} and \eqref{fig32} show the performances of our methods \eqref{6} and \eqref{eqn7.1} in comparison with finite difference schemes \eqref{eqn8} and \eqref{eqn9} using $k=0.01$ and $h=0.063$.
 The implicit FD-(1,1) produces a much better result even for a large value of $r$.
-Since the values of $h$ and $k$ failed to satisfies the stability conditions of the explicit FD-(0,1), it can be seen that the numerical solution became unstable after some time iterations.
-However, it is interesting to see that even in this case the global numerical solution fails to exist, the local numerical solution does exist for a small time and very close to the exact solution.
+When the values of $h$ and $k$ fail to satisfy the stability conditions of the explicit FD-(0,1), it can be seen that the numerical solution became unstable after some time iterations.
+However, it is interesting to see that even in this case the global numerical solution fails to exist, the local numerical solution does exist for a small time and { it was }very close to the exact solution.
 It is apparent that the explicit finite difference scheme \eqref{eqn8} and \eqref{eqn6} are not stable for large values of $r$.
-The implicit FD-(1,1) is very stable and produce much better result compare to ordinary implicit finite difference scheme \eqref{eqn9}. \begin{multicols}{2}
+The implicit FD-(1,1) is very stable and produces a much better result { when compared} to the ordinary implicit finite difference scheme \eqref{eqn9}.